 In addition, you chat with them if they are on WhatsApp.
 Carrying out this test gives you good knowledge about a broker’s customer support.

-Do I need a broker for Forex Trading in UK?
+Do I need a broker for forex trading in South Africa?

 Yes, you need a forex broker to trade in the foreign exchange market.
 They act as an intermediary between you and the interbank market where currencies are actually traded.